sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/faq.md

 ---

 # Frequently Asked Questions
-This section compiles a list of frequently asked questions (FAQs) about the SidecarT board, aimed at addressing common inquiries, clarifications, and concerns.
+This section compiles a list of frequently asked questions (FAQs) about the SidecarTridge Multi-device board, aimed at addressing common inquiries, clarifications, and concerns.
 Developers are encouraged to consult this section for quick references and insights.

 ## General Questions

 ### What does the different LED blinking patterns mean?

-The SidecarT board features a series of LEDs that provide visual feedback on the board's status and operation.
+The Multi-device board features a series of LEDs that provide visual feedback on the board's status and operation.
 The following table outlines the different LED blinking patterns and their corresponding meanings:

 - ROM Emulation: 'E' (Emulator)
 - Configurator: 'C'